-As with all the specialist foam cannons, the metal parts are made from brass and stainless steel, so rust will never be an issue, but where the TriNova cannon scores well is the extra wide base (great for stopping it toppling over when standing) and the wide filler neck – it makes it easier to fill, and cuts down on the problem of the neck cracking, which is surprisingly common, even on some of the more expensive foam cannons.
+As with all the specialist foam cannons, the metal parts are made from brass and stainless steel, so rust will never be an issue.
+However, the TriNova cannon scores well with the extra-wide base (great for stopping it toppling over when standing) and the wide filler neck.
+It makes it easier to fill and cuts down on the problem of the neck cracking.
+This is surprisingly common, even on some of the more expensive foam cannons.

-The information says that it will work with any psi sprayer, but actually, you need a minimum of 800 psi, and I found the best results came with a minimum of 1,000 psi, but it only needs a minimum flow rate of 1.4 gpm, unlike some of the others that require at least two gallons per minute.
+The information says that it will work with any psi sprayer.
+But actually, you need a minimum of 800 psi.
+I found the best results came with a minimum of 1,000 psi.
+However, it only needs a minimum flow rate of 1.4 GPM, unlike some of the others that require at least two gallons per minute.

-This is a great mid-range snow foam lance, but the results did vary with different shampoos, so whilst you can save a few dollars on the foam cannon, stretch that bit further for the shampoo and it’ll work just great.
+This is a great mid-range snow foam lance, but the results did vary with different shampoos.
+So while you can save a few dollars on the foam cannon, stretch that bit further for the shampoo and it’ll work just great.

 Does it work as well as the more expensive snow foam lances?
-Yes it does, and the adjustments work well and are easy to use – the dial at the top adjusts the amount of foam dispensed, while the nozzle itself adjusts the spray pattern – from a wide fan to almost jet like, it really couldn’t be simpler.
+Yes, it does.
+And the adjustments work well and are easy to use.
+The dial at the top adjusts the amount of foam dispensed.
+The nozzle itself adjusts the spray pattern – from a wide fan to almost jet-like, it really couldn’t be simpler.

-As with all the others, the main body is made from brass for corrosion resistance, and it’s heavy with a capital H – heavier than the others (although I haven’t actually weighed them!).
-The tank itself holds 0.22 gallons (1 liter), but you’ll only really need to fill it ¾ full unless you’re doing a full size SUV or truck.
+As with all the others, the main body is made from brass for corrosion resistance.
+It’s heavy with a capital H – heavier than the others (of course, we haven’t actually weighed them.)
+The tank itself holds 0.22 gallons (1 liter), but you’ll only really need to fill it ¾ full unless you’re doing a full-size SUV or truck.

 If you’re looking for the best cheap snow foam lance, it has to be this.

-Don’t be fooled by the pictures – this looks super basic, not even any decals on the tank, but it works great.
-Although this particular model is supplied with a Karcher K series bayonet adaptor fitted, it does come with a quick release connector and threaded connector – you just need to be careful if you need to swap them over – breakages are relatively common if you’re a bit … of a gorilla with the wrenches.
+Don’t be fooled by the pictures.
+This looks super basic, not even any decals on the tank, but it works great.
+This particular model is supplied with a Karcher K series bayonet adaptor fitted.
+It comes with a quick-release connector and threaded connector.
+You just need to be careful if you need to swap them over.
+Breakages are relatively common if you’re a bit of a gorilla with the wrenches.

-It will hold a full 34 oz of fluid/shampoo, enough for pretty much any vehicle, although of course the rate at which it empties is dependent on just how much foam you want to make – and it will make plenty if you want – a good ¼” thick foam that clings to your car.
+It will hold a full 34 oz. of fluid/shampoo, enough for pretty much any vehicle.
+Of course, the rate at which it empties is dependent on just how much foam you want to make.
+It will make plenty if you want – a good ¼” thick foam that clings to your car.

-Despite looking like it’s at the cheaper end of the scale, the materials used are all high quality and it’s labelled as a professional model, so should cope with weekly usage if that’s your thing.
+Despite looking like it’s at the cheaper end of the scale, the materials used are all high quality.
+It’s also labeled as a professional model, so should cope with weekly usage if that’s your thing.

 How to Use a Foam Cannon

-Typically, you’ll use around 1 – 2 oz of foaming shampoo per wash, but that rate does depend on how much foam you want, the water pressure, and the mixing pressure.
+Typically, you’ll use around 1 – 2 oz. of foaming shampoo per wash.
+However, that rate does depend on how much foam you want, the water pressure, and the mixing pressure.

-A snow foam cannon is a great tool and aid for cleaning your car regularly, many people find it so easy with a foam cannon that they wash their vehicle weekly – after all, it’s a ten minute job, and that includes setting up the pressure washer.
+A snow foam cannon is a great tool and aid for cleaning your car regularly.
+Many people find it so easy with a foam cannon that they wash their vehicles weekly.
+After all, it’s a ten-minute job, and that includes setting up the pressure washer.

-Most of the kits here come as standard with a quick release coupler that should fit straight in to the lance trigger housing, but if your lance doesn’t use a coupler like that, you can usually MacGyver something quite easily, although the MTM foam cannon does come with a selection of coupling adaptors.
+Most of the kits here come as standard with a quick-release coupler that should fit straight into the lance trigger housing.
+But, if your lance doesn’t use a coupler like that, you can usually MacGyver something quite easily.
+However, the MTM foam cannon does come with a selection of coupling adaptors.

-Whatever foam cannon you use, it’s the ideal way of doing the ‘no touch’ wash to your car, which should hopefully reduce the chance of swirl marks, although if you’re of the polishing persuasion, you can always give your vehicle a good waxing and polish after – it’s the ideal way of finishing it off.
+Whatever foam cannon you use, it’s the ideal way of doing the ‘no-touch’ wash to your car.
+It should hopefully reduce the chance of swirl marks, but if you’re of the polishing persuasion, you can always give your vehicle a good waxing and polish after.
+It’s the ideal way of finishing it off.